A primal-dual algorithm for image reconstruction with input-convex neural network regularizers: Conclusion

 \section{Conclusion}

 We proposed an efficient method for solving the optimization problem in variational reconstruction with a learned convex regularizer.
 A key challenge comes from the non-smoothness of the ICNN regularizer, whose proximal operator lacks a closed-form solution.
 To overcome this, we decoupled the neural network layers by introducing auxiliary variables corresponding to the layer-wise activations.
 While this initially resulted in a non-convex problem, we drew inspiration from the convexity of epigraphs and reformulated it as a convex optimization problem.
 We then proved that this reformulation is equivalent to the original variational problem and applied a primal-dual algorithm to solve it.
-Numerical experiments demonstrated that the proposed method not only outperforms subgradient methods in terms of convergence speed but also exhibits greater stability throughout the optimization process, as evidenced by the smoother behavior observed in the energy versus iterations plots, as well as those depicting data fidelity and regularization.
-Additionally, we note that the updates of the proposed method are independent, enabling parallel computation.
-Looking forward, we aim to explore the potential of extending the proposed method to primal-dual variants that leverage this, such as coordinate-descent primal-dual algorithms \cite{fercoq2019coordinate}.